Supporting Creativity and Innovation

 Rohan Kumara is an artist who creates abstract expressionism art.

-At age 22 Rohan started to have art lessons on therapy basis from Artist Riet Mooren who helped him to transform his traumatic youth experiences into strength by creating abstract art.
+At age 22 Rohan started to have art lessons as a therapy from Artist Riet Mooren who helped him to transform his youth experiences into strength by creating abstract art.

 Since 1968 I have been working as a visual artist.